 The key principle is not the interval itself, but whether it is justifiable based on the level of risk and supported by evidence.

-When Test and Tag May Not Be Required
+When Test and Tag May Not Be Regularly Required

-In very low-risk environments, such as server rooms or cabinets that are locked.
+In very low-risk environments, such as server rooms or cabinets where portable electrical equipment is never disturbed and the temperature is constantly regulated.

 However, PCBUs must still: